Windrose Weapons and Armor Guide: Build Your Arsenal

 Third-person gameplay screenshot of Windrose featuring a player character fighting undead enemies on a sunlit tropical beach with a massive shipwreck in the background.

 Combat in Windrose is incredibly unforgiving if you do not understand the underlying math governing your equipment.
 The game does not care if you have quick reflexes.
-If your weapon does not scale with your chosen attributes, or if you are wearing starter clothes in a late game zone, the local factions will absolutely obliterate you.
+If your weapon does not scale with your chosen attributes, or if you are wearing starter clothes in a late-game zone, the local factions will absolutely obliterate you.

 I spent hours getting stomped by pirate captains before I finally sat down and analyzed the gear system.
 You have to treat your loadout like a puzzle.
 Your weapon choice dictates your stat point allocation, and your armor set bonuses need to complement your specific playstyle.
 If you are still struggling to grasp the basic survival mechanics before worrying about combat, take a quick detour and read my beginner's survival guide.